- Participate in FREE work-oriented

 - language training for newcomers

-Normally, OSLT courses are offered in a classroom-based format that is enhanced with online homework as well as a blended format that integrates classroom and online elements.
-In light of the coronavirus (COVID-19) situation, Ontario colleges have adapted classroom-based OSLT course delivery to a virtual model to provide continuity of learning.
-They are delivered on a part-time and full-time basis in five sectors that include over thirty occupations:
+OSLT courses are offered in a classroom-based format that is enhanced with online homework as well as a blended format that integrates classroom and online elements.
+The blended format may be delivered in person or virtually, and virtual courses can be taken from anywhere in Ontario.
+Courses are delivered on a part-time and full-time basis in five sectors that include over thirty occupations:

 - Construction Trades